Women's football in Argentina: Amateur from AFA

-In 2000, a South American club championship in Peru was played with the participation of two Argentine teams: River Plate and Banfield.
+In 2000, a South American club championship was held in Peru with the participation of two Argentine teams: River Plate and Banfield.
 Although it was not an official tournament, several South American champion teams participated in it and could be considered a precedent of what would later become the Copa Libertadores Femenina.

 River Plate and Boca Juniors alternated first place in the local competition for 17 years.
-It was not until 2008 that San Lorenzo was consecrated, qualifying for the first edition of the Copa Libertadores Femenina.
+It was not until 2008 that San Lorenzo broke that dominance, also qualifying for the first edition of the Copa Libertadores Femenina.

-In 2011 the participation of clubs that are not directly affiliated with the Argentine Football Association was allowed and in 2015 the Second Division was started.
+In 2011 the participation of clubs that are not directly affiliated with the Argentine Football Association was allowed and in 2015 the Primera B Championship (Second Division) started.

 Professionalistation

-Macarena Sánchez, a footballer for UAI Urquiza, was the main promoter of the project for the professionalization and visibility of Argentine women's soccer.
-He had problems with the leadership after expressing his opinion of a fairer treatment for female soccer players and has received threats through social networks.
+Macarena Sánchez, a footballer for UAI Urquiza, was the main promoter of the project for the professionalization and visibility of Argentine women's football.
+She had problems with the leadership after expressing her opinion of a fairer treatment for female football players and has received threats through social networks.